JustWhit3/temp-cleaner/README.md

 <img src="https://github.com/JustWhit3/temp-cleaner/blob/main/img/rec.gif">

-For an overview of the available features and options see the documentation at the [Doxygen](https://justwhit3.github.io/temp-cleaner/) page.
+For an overview of the functions and classes please look at the [Doxygen](https://justwhit3.github.io/temp-cleaner/) page.

 ## Architecture support